casangi/casagui/docs/source/design/applications/interactive_clean.rst

 .. currentmodule:: design

-The interactive clean prototype is based upon the `Bokeh <https://docs.bokeh.org/en/latest/>`_ framework.
-This framework allow for the development of sophisticated plotting applications in `pure-Python <https://stackoverflow.com/a/52461357>`_.
+The interactive clean prototype is based upon the :xref:`bokeh` framework.
+This framework allows for the development of sophisticated plotting applications in `pure-Python <https://stackoverflow.com/a/52461357>`_.
 Bokeh's Python libraries generate JavaScript applications which are then displayed in a web browser.
 The approach allows for the same GUIs to be used, with minor changes, in `Jupyter Notebooks <https://jupyter.org/>`_, traditional web sites, and in desktop applications via `Electron <https://www.electronjs.org/>`_.